-3. Dialogues and gatherings must occur in a way that encourages inclusion, solidarity and well-being.

-Responsibility: responsible manager and employees.

-4. All UiA employees will be appointed a buddy during their first week at work.
+- 3. Dialogues and gatherings must occur in a way that encourages inclusion, solidarity and well-being. - Responsibility: Responsible manager and employees. - 4.
+All UiA employees will be appointed a buddy during their first week at work.

-Responsibility: Head of Department, Faculty Director, Department Manager and Division of Human Resources.
+Responsibility: Head of department, faculty director, department head and Division of Human Resources.

 5. UiA must ensure that diversity is reflected in its internal and external communication.
-Images from the database "Images reflecting inclusion and diversity" must be used intentionally so that diversity is represented in our image.
+Images from the database "Images reflecting inclusion and diversity" must be used intentionally so that diversity is represented in our images.

-Responsibility: Communication Department, Faculty Director.
+Responsibility: Division of Communication, faculty director.